AN63L/environment_monitoring/README.md

 ![BME TO ESP32 I2C](./images/ESP32_BME680_Wiring_Diagram_SPI.png)

 3. Next we will connect the PMS7003.
 If you are lucky, you go one with an adaptor board to make the assembly.
 I originally didn't and had to solder the pins myself (bad idea).
 After buying an adapter, I followed the connections below.
+The connection are pretty self explanatory.

+RX -> TX
+TX -> RX
+VCC -> VIN
+GND -> GND

-4. Install the magnets in place.
+1. Install the magnets in place.
 The holes might seem a little too tight but if you slowly push in the magnets they will fit perfectly into place (using a flat surface like a hammer helps).
 Make sure the polarity is correct (you want to close the lid on the case!)

 ![Magnets placed inside case](./images/magnets.jpg)